mark-page-uk/stripe-api/README.md

-# paypal-api.git
+# stripe-api.git
 ---------------

-A blotto2 API class for interacting with Paypal on (at least) a single payment basis
+A blotto2 API class for interacting with Stripe on (at least) a single payment basis